Manufacturing and Industrial

 Full Colour Unleashes New Possibilities

 With Mcor, there’s no need to spend precious time and money painstakingly painting parts to imitate the end product.
-The full-colour, photorealistic 3D printing capability of Mcor 3D printers makes them ideal for presentation models, facilitating communication with colleagues and clients; solar, temperature and finite element analysis (FEA) to identify and prevent design flaws earlier; sales and marketing to bring lifelike replicas of products to meetings, tradeshows, focus groups, and to photograph for marketing campaigns before the final product is available.
+The full, accurate-colour, realistic 3D printing capability of Mcor 3D printers makes them ideal for presentation models, facilitating communication with colleagues and clients; solar, temperature and finite element analysis (FEA) to identify and prevent design flaws earlier; sales and marketing to bring lifelike replicas of products to meetings, tradeshows, focus groups, and to photograph for marketing campaigns before the final product is available.

 Mcor prototypes are incredibly durable, even without infiltration.
 And, they won’t warp with time or changes in temperature.
 Models can be tapped, drilled, threaded and made water resistant after just a quick dip.
 You can even write directly on models during design reviews.